 - 1 Cup Bell Peppers chopped (about 1 medium)

 - 1/2 Teaspoon Tabasco

-- 2 Cups Cheddar shredded
+- 2 Cups Sharp Cheddar Cheese shredded

-- 1/2 Cup Cherry Tomatoes** sliced.
-Optional
+- 1/2 Cup Cherry Tomatoes sliced

-- Preheat oven to 375 F and grease a 9x13 casserole dish.
+- Prep.
+Preheat oven to 375 F and grease a 9×13 casserole dish.

-- Add breakfast sausage to a large skillet over medium heat.
+- Cook sausage.
+Add breakfast sausage (1 pound) to a large skillet over medium heat.
 Break the meat into small pieces while the sausage cooks.
 Once browned and no longer pink, remove to a paper towel-lined plate.

 - Saute veggies.
 Carefully remove excess grease from the pan (I do this by tilting the pan, and dabbing up the grease with paper towels and a set of tongs), and add vegetable oil (2 tablespoons).
 Once shimmering, add chopped onions (1 cup), chopped bell peppers (1 cup), and salt (1 teaspoon).
 Saute until soft, about 10 minutes.